 And why is that important?

-That is to be able to work transdisciplinary, and use the information between the disciplines in order to make extraordinary innovations, or even exaptations, when using and combining knowledge and experience from one or several disciplines, to combine to a new total, a systemic solution.
+That is to be able to work transdisciplinary, and use the information between the disciplines in order to make extraordinary innovations, or even exaptations.
+In transdisciplinary work. knowledge and experience from one or several disciplines are combined to a new total integrated solution, a new systemic solution, a new cohesiveness, etc. As we can see, already here many different words for the new system.

 But, when we go deep into a discipline, the more difficult vocabulary we need to use for that specific discipline, to point out what we want to say.
 This, so we can use one specific word instead of several sentences to explain something, where the latter most probably won’t do the job anyway.
 But, as long as we do not go into bits and bytes of respective discipline, it is certainly possible to have a common non-difficult vocabulary, which means that we easier can understand each other.